klaxalk/epigen/README.md

 ## Description

 Epigen is a bash script for automation of commenting and uncommenting of sections in Linux configuration files.
-If the file syntax allows one-line comments (as most do), Epigen can handle that.
+If the file syntax allows one-line comments (as most do), epigen can handle that.
-By adding special comments containing a keyword, Epigen can **comment** or **uncomment** lines or blocks of code/text.
+By adding special comments containing a keyword, epigen can **comment** or **uncomment** lines or blocks of code/text.

 ## Premise